 Why Do You Need an SLA?

 McKinsey states that regardless of project size, 59% of IT projects are finished under budget, 47% are finished on schedule, and 44% get the desired results.
 This shows that around half of the projects are not delivered up to customer satisfaction.
-However, if the parties involved in the project sign a software development service level agreement, they maximize the chances of a successful completion.
-Below are more specific reasons for signing an SLA.
+However, if the parties involved in the project sign a software service level agreement, they maximize the chances of a successful completion.
+Below are more specific reasons for signing an agreement.

 Define Clear Expectations

-Defining the demands and responsibilities minimizes potential disputes by providing a concrete reference point.
+Defining the demands and responsibilities minimizes potential disputes by providing a solid reference point.
 Furthermore, when there are well-defined expectations, project management runs more smoothly.
 Wellingtone reported that around 60% of projects mostly or always have a scoping document before the initiation.
 This leads to more productive and cooperative teamwork.

 Set Performance Metrics

 The importance of setting performance metrics is supported by the study of the Project Management Institute.
 The research revealed that 56% of IT projects meet their original goals, primarily due to thorough performance monitoring and management.
-Indeed, checking routine SLA metrics allows the client to evaluate if the software development company they are working with is fulfilling the established requirements.
+Indeed, checking routine metrics allows the client to evaluate if the software development company they are working with is fulfilling the established requirements.
 This methodical assessment guarantees the preservation of high-quality service and serves as a foundation for ongoing development.

 Establish Vendor’s Accountability